degeneratehyperbola/impostor-bot/readme.md

 ## Instruction Set
 You can see the list of all implemented commands using the `help` command, however they are not yet documented :P

+# Dependancies
+- Python 3.10
+- discord.py
+- PyNaCl (only used for audio)

 # TODO List
 Each module's TODO list is in their respective files.